The Agile PMO

 When these conflicts aren’t addressed it both delays and frustrates the benefits of agile approaches, and dilutes the value that traditional PMO and other assurance bodies can bring.
 This has been evidenced in several organizations in private and public sectors.

-2010 Carnegie Mellon report Commissioned by the US Dept for Defence summarises some key issues well:
+2010 Carnegie Mellon report Commissioned by the US Dept for Defence summarizes some key issues well:

 The PMO specifically needs to realize that while Agile provides many benefits, many of the traditional Waterfall activities, documents, etc. will not be present.
 In some cases, the data will be present but not in the anticipated form.Historically, the PMO’s role is to ensure orderly development progress, but with Agile the PMO has to relinquish control over how change is managed.
 Agile attacks high-value and/or high-risk user items first instead of making steady progress on all requirements.
 This difference in handling requirements can create unnecessary friction between the PMO and the contractor, leading to outright hostility.